 - Missed departure for unforseen circumstances. £500 is a good figure, but it won’t cover you if you haven’t left enough time to make your flight, or if you’ve been irresponsible in some other way.

-- Baggage cover, in case your baggage is delayed, regardless of the timeframe, or that you have missing or damaged items.
+- Baggage cover, in the event that your baggage gets delayed, regardless of the timeframe, or that you have lost or damaged items.

 - Injury or damage – If you end up inadvertently hurting yourself, or if you do damage to the property you’re in or any other possessions entrusted to you.

-Other forms of cover that you may expect to get depending upon circumstances may include;
+Other forms of cover that you may count on depending upon circumstances may include;

 - Dental cover you may expect to be covered under medical insurance, but it’s actually separate.
 It’s usually only for emergency treatment and pain relief.